Somewhere in the back of our minds, we typically associate humus with good, rich garden soil. However, there is more to it than that.

 - Retaining the nutrients found in other parts of the soil.

 In short, humus takes the things that plants need to live and places them within easy reach of the roots.
-Scientists also believe that this substance may have a hormone effect on plants, regulating their growth and reproduction.
+Scientists also believe that this substance may have a hormone-like effect on plants, regulating their growth and reproduction.

 How to Make Humus